mossida/sync/CONTRIBUTING.md

 ### Reporting bugs

+This section aims to guide you through the process of submitting a bug report for Sync.
+Following these guidelines is important because it helps maintainers and the community understand your report, reproduce the issue, and identify any similar existing reports.

+Before you create a bug report for Sync, please take a moment to go through the provided [issues][github-issues].
+You might discover that the issue you're experiencing has already been identified and addressed, which could save you the time and effort of creating a new report.
+If you do find that a new bug report is necessary, please include as many details as possible.
+Filling out the required template is crucial; the information it asks for is key to helping us resolve issues more efficiently and effectively.
+Your thoroughness in reporting helps us improve Sync for everyone.

+By following these guidelines, you help maintainers and the community effectively understand and address your report, leading to quicker and more efficient resolutions.
+Your thorough and detailed reporting is invaluable in improving Sync for everyone.

 ### Suggesting features

 We are excited for you to contribute to Sync, and we aim to ensure that Sync remains a high-quality project that stays true to its vision and mission.
 To strike the right balance, we ask that you first open a question on [GitHub discussions][github-discussions] for any ideas you have before creating a GitHub Issue.
 This approach allows the Sync community to engage in meaningful discussions about the value of the new feature and its alignment with the product's roadmap and vision before a new pull request is introduced.